jameshnsears/QuoteUnquote/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: BR
-about: Create a report to help improve the App
+about: Report a bug
-title: ''
+title: '...'
-labels: ''
-assignees: ''

 ---

 **Version of the app**
-Version: [e.g.  1.1.1-googleplay]
+Version: [e.g.  4.5.0-googleplay]

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please describe the bug.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce:

 1. Go to '...'
-2. Click on '....'
+2. Tap '...'
-3. See error
+3. ...

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Add if possible.